mwullink/ietf-rpp-core/src/draft-wullink-rpp-core.md

 # Request Headers

-In contrast to EPP over TCP [@!RFC5734], a RPP request does not always require a request message body.
-The information conveyed by the HTTP method, URL, and request headers may be sufficient for the server to be able to successfully processes a request for most commands.
-However, the client MUST include the request message in the HTTP request body when the server requires additional attributes to be present in the request message.
+A RPP request does not always require a request message body.
+The information conveyed by the HTTP method, URL, and request headers may be sufficient for the server to be able to successfully processes a request.
+However, the client MUST include a request message body when the server requires additional attributes to be present in the request message.
 The RPP HTTP headers listed below use the "RPP-" prefix, following the recommendations in [@!RFC6648].

-**TODO:** the non standard headers mentioned below are linked to EPP and may need to be removed or modified.

 - `RPP-Cltrid`:  The client transaction identifier is the equivalent of the `clTRID` element defined in [@!RFC5730] and MUST be used accordingly, when the HTTP message body does not contain an EPP request that includes a cltrid.